 Dinosaurs were once masters of the universe.
 The animals, a diverse group of creatures, ran the earth over 200 million years ago, long before humankind came along.
 They’re classified as both avian and non-avian.
 Avian dinos flew the skies, making them very distant relations to birds.

 Scientific research concludes that a meteor strike wiped out every species of dinosaur 65 million years ago.

 It was initially believed the animals were sluggish and cold-blooded, simply because of their size and density.
-This is what connected them to reptiles.
+This is what encouraged people to determine that dinosaurs are reptiles.
 But updated research in the 1970s implied the dino was quite active and quite likely warm-blooded.
 The animals were socially interactive and had elevated metabolisms.

 As recently as 2018, researchers discovered that some dinosaur species had fur and feathers, which was revelatory.
 The theory dismissed a long-standing belief that all dinosaurs were bare-skinned or scaly.

 Paleontologists — scientists that study life forms in previous geologic periods — recognize well over 1,000 non-avian species of dinosaurs, and they aren’t all the giants we imagine them to be.
 There were tiny, feathery insects who hunted, and giants that weighed tons and grew to be 100 feet in length.
 There was also a multitude of prehistoric animals of all shapes and sizes that fell in between.
 They all belong to the family of dinosaurs.

 Dinosaurs had unique appearances: horned, armored, dome-headed, crested, long-necked, sickle-clawed.
 They were both peaceful vegetarians as well flesh-ripping predators.
 Dinosaurs were quiet and loud.
 They were terrestrial and amphibious.
 Scientists even uncovered a swimmer, not unlike a velociraptor, that moved with swan-like grace.